 Relying solely on one’s own valuation tools is a red flag, said Ralph McLaughlin, chief economist at real estate data and analytics company Kukun.

 “It’s kind of like drinking your own Kool-Aid,” he said.
 “You do want to keep that process at arm’s length and it doesn’t seem like Zillow did that.”

 The end of Zillow Offers was a bitter pill for Barton, who founded the company in 2005 with Spencer Rascoff and Lloyd Frink.
-Barton stepped down as CEO after five years until stepping down in 2010.
-He returned to the C-suite in February of 2019 after serving as executive chairman, replacing his co-founder in the top role and quickly began a pivot into iBuying, the catchy term for algorithmically driven instant-homebuying.
+Barton served as CEO until stepping down in 2010.
+He returned to the C-suite in February of 2019 after serving as executive chairman, replacing Rascoff in the top role and quickly began a pivot into iBuying, the catchy term for algorithmically driven instant-homebuying.

 At the time, the move made sense.
 Zillow said it was getting requests for an offer every five minutes.
 By as soon as 2022 at the earliest or at least by 2024, it would be buying 5,000 homes a month and the unit would be reaping $20 billion of revenue a year.
 With Barton at the helm, investors and analysts lauded the wager.